Mission

 Return and Refund Policies

-The Cashier is available at the Trenholm and Patterson campuses per the schedule below.
+The Business Office will have a cashier available at the Trenholm Campus and Patterson Site per the schedule below.
 For assistance or to inquire about hours of operation, please call (334) 420-4272.
+Please Note: Hours are subject to change.

 Trenholm Campus: